S-46

 Plain Language

-Carriers and utilization review organizations must periodically review the performance, use, and outcomes of AI tools used in utilization review and revise them as needed to maximize accuracy and reliability.
-This is an ongoing operational obligation — not a one-time pre-deployment check.
-The statute does not specify a review frequency, leaving carriers to establish a reasonable cadence.
+Carriers and utilization review organizations must periodically review the performance, use, and outcomes of their AI tools used in utilization review and revise them as needed to maximize accuracy and reliability.
+This is a continuing operational obligation — not a one-time pre-deployment check.
+The bill does not specify a review frequency, leaving it to the carrier's reasonable judgment and any future regulatory guidance.

 Statutory Text